LFGInc/node-system-docs/docs/index.md

 Each component has its own respository, to run them locally, please refer to each component's documentation.

+This is a high-level overview of the Node System architecture:

 ![Node System Architecture](assets/NodeSystemArch.svg)

 ### Node System Workflow